collapsed-stacks/startups/questions/7598/what-should-i-do-with-my-tuition-teacher-finding-idea.md

 - posted by: [Vikram Wable](https://stackexchange.com/users/5183367/vikram-wable) on 2015-10-23
 - score: 1

-<p>Your idea is limited to the tuition teachers as I can guess from your question.
-You can found many websites which are helping the peoples with different needs like finding the local experts near by them in different areas like language tuition, dance, cooking etc.</p>
+Your idea is limited to the tuition teachers as I can guess from your question.
+You can found many websites which are helping the peoples with different needs like finding the local experts near by them in different areas like language tuition, dance, cooking etc.

-<p>Your idea will rock don't worry it will need some extra efforts from your side.
+Your idea will rock don't worry it will need some extra efforts from your side.
 First collect the data how many tuition's teachers are interested in your idea.
 If you found the marginal set of tuition teachers/Owners then develop a simple website and start with that.
-Check the response from the peoples and try to improve the marketing and reach out the people as many as you can.</p>
+Check the response from the peoples and try to improve the marketing and reach out the people as many as you can.

 ## Answer 7601